Next.js 15 App Router (React 19)

 )

 The t accessor returns ThemeToken references.
-Pass them as props — they resolve to the current theme's value at render time and update automatically when the theme switches.
+They resolve to the current theme's value at render time and update automatically when the theme switches.

 import { t } from '@stareezy-ui/tokens'